 Don’t think you have any issues that will come up in due diligence?
 Think again.
 All small businesses have a few skeletons in the closet, and they can’t be hidden.
 Buyers always find issues, so the best way to deal with this eventuality is to solve the problems before they are found.

 How do you do due diligence on yourself?
 Ask your business broker for guidance and perhaps employ the services of a business transaction CPA.
 Some questions you could address?

 What documentation do you need to be going through?

 Do you know where all of your documentation is?

 What financial information will buyers be interested in?

 What are your possible due diligence issues and how can they be addressed before a buyer finds them?

 Performing the due diligence process on yourself will help you and your business to stay ahead of the game during the transaction process and will also help you get the biggest return on your business sale.

-Do you have more questions about how you as a buyer can determine if a price is fair?
-Would you like to know more about what the financial records of a business can tell you?
+Do you have questions about what buyers will want to see during due diligence?
+Would you like to know what problems we’ve seen in due diligence in the past?
 Ask us!
-Please feel free to leave any questions or comments and we would be happy to help.
+Leave any questions or comments and we would be happy to help.

 12995 South Cleveland Avenue, Suite 249